DAVIDAROCA27/eWPT-Certification-eWPTv2-Certification/README.md

 ## Tips and Important Considerations

-- **Key vulnerabilities** I encountered: LFI, XSS (Reflected/Stored), and SQLI.
+- **Key vulnerabilities** LFI, XSS (Reflected/Stored), and SQLI.
 Nothing complex, all very simple with basic payloads.

 - **Tools:** Use nuclei/nikto for each URL.
 Don't overthink it - they'll reveal almost everything.